 It also offers ice-cream, wine-tasting and entertainment cruises and four-day theme sails.
-Overnight guests pay $220-$250 per couple, including a full breakfast and the evening sail.
+For overnight guests, the evening sail is included.

 Just up the shore in Suttons Bay, the Inland Seas Education Association includes the 31-foot sloop Liberty, a replica of a 1905 Maine fishing vessel, and the 77-foot schooner Inland Seas, which offers public sails in Grand Traverse Bay and around northern Lake Michigan.